CloudNativeWales/Hugo/content/post/016_maymeetup.md

 # Acknowledgements

-We have to say a massive thanks to [DevOpsGroup](https://twitter.com/DevOpsGroup) for supporting us and helping us grow the Cloud Native Community in Wales for over a year!
+We have to say a massive thanks to [DevOpsGroup](https://www.devopsgroup.com/) for supporting us and helping us grow the Cloud Native Community in Wales for over a year!
 They have provided us with a stunning venue for our meetups.
 All the drinks and food provided by them also goes down well!
+Head over to their [careers page](https://www.devopsgroup.com/careers/) to check out exciting vacancies.

 The organisers of [AI Wales](https://twitter.com/ai_wales) and [AWS South Wales User Group](https://twitter.com/AWSSWalesUG) helped a lot in putting this evening together.
 So a special thanks to [Jaymie Thomas](https://twitter.com/jaymiethomas), [Matt Lewis](https://twitter.com/m_lewis), [Toby White](https://twitter.com/TobyARTIMUS) and [David Pugh](https://twitter.com/DavidPugh_DPA).

-Thanks also to [DevOpsGroup](https://twitter.com/DevOpsGroup), [Yolk Recruitment](https://twitter.com/Yolk_Recruit), [Tramshed Tech](https://twitter.com/TramshedTech), [Artimus](https://twitter.com/ARTIMUS_UK) and [Mobilise.Cloud](https://twitter.com/MobiliseCloud) for sponsoring the evening.
+Thanks also to [DevOpsGroup](https://www.devopsgroup.com/), [Yolk Recruitment](https://twitter.com/Yolk_Recruit), [Tramshed Tech](https://twitter.com/TramshedTech), [Artimus](https://twitter.com/ARTIMUS_UK) and [Mobilise.Cloud](https://twitter.com/MobiliseCloud) for sponsoring the evening.

 ### Louise Harris ([@louiseharris33](https://twitter.com/louiseharris33))
 #### Free Digital Apprenticeships in Cardiff